Order Management vs. Quoting

 When there is fluidity between the proposal phase and the service delivery phase, the single point of contact remains the account executive.
 With an evolved SRM system, that person is given constant updates on the delivery status, the project stages and even the post-delivery consumption with alerts and recommendations to re-engage to upgrade offer, downgrade suggests, or challenge mediation.
 The subscriber now has a true “relationship,” and the entire experience/journey does not have a formal end.

 Without an equal focus on contract, order, and even delivered inventory.
-There is no “relationship” being managed, only a sale with the risk of cancelation, high churn rates, or even negative reviews.
+There is no “relationship” being managed, only a sale with the risk of cancellation, high churn rates, or even negative reviews.

 The ChikPea SRM solution centralizes on service delivery and post-signing management to ensure that whatever promises were made, the service delivery is transparent, and change is expected.